zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus.md

 ----------------------------
 **_Confidential Information Notice_**

-**_Copyright 2017.
-All Rights Reserved_**
+Copyright 2017.
+All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.

 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.